engineyard/ey-docs/pages/ssh-windows.md

         cd ~

-2. Generate the SSH keys: (make sure to use a strong password or AppCloud will reject it)
+2. Generate the SSH keys: (make sure to use a strong password or Cloud will reject it)

         ssh-keygen -t rsa